 If you do not specify username on Login dialog, WinSCP will prompt you once it needs it for authentication.

 If you are using password authentication, you can enter your password directly on Login dialog.
 Otherwise WinSCP will prompt you once a server asks for it.
 You will be prompted again, if you enter invalid password.
 Also note that most of the servers will “prompt” for password when you use invalid username, not to allow attacker to learn if particular account exists.

 You can opt to Remember password for the session to avoid getting prompted for password again when reconnecting or opening additional connection.
-The option is available only, if you have opted not to remember the password for all sessions in preferences.
+The option is available only, if you have opted not to remember the password by default in preferences.

 When authentication with stored password (if any) has failed before, the prompt will include Change stored password to this one check.
 Use it to overwrite stored password with new one.

 For SSH keyboard-interactive, TIS or Cryptocard authentication methods the server can issue its own prompt.
 Most of the SSH servers use keyboard-interactive authentication just as a different method for getting the account password; for this reason, WinSCP by default responds to the first keyboard-interactive prompt with the password entered on the Login dialog (if any).
 To disable this behavior unset the keyboard-interactive authentication option Respond with password to the first prompt.

 The server may also issue multiple prompts at once.
 Some servers will use such prompt to request a password change.